Skip to main content

 • An identity pool named shisho-cloud

 Once the service account is created, make note of the created service account's email address.
-The email address should look something like shisho-cloud@<project-name>.iam.gserviceaccount.com if you used the above script as it is.
+The email address should look something like shisho-cloud@<project-name>.iam.gserviceaccount.com if you used the above scripts as they are.

 Also, along with the service account's email address, please note the project number of the Google Cloud project where you created the service account and related resources.
-This can typically be a 12-digit number and can be found at the welcome page of the Google Cloud console.
+This is typically a 12-digit number and can be found on the welcome page of the Google Cloud console.

 Granting Privileges to the Service Account